JaredGill/Data_Science_AirBnB/README.md

 LogisticRegression = {"train_accuracy": [0.3907161803713528], "val_f1_score": [0.37573694557453224], "val_precision_score": [0.48118674889310564], "val_recall_score": [0.4032258064516129], "val_accuracy": [0.4032258064516129], "test_f1_score": [0.3437327463209816], "test_precision_score": [0.3452698412698413], "test_recall_score": [0.36], "test_accuracy": [0.36]}
 BestModel = LogisticRegression{"C": 1, "max_iter": 10000, "penalty": "l2", "solver": "newton-cg"}
 ```
+Again here the RandomForest outperforms the DecisionTree furthur solidifying its sub-standard accuracy.
+Yet GradientBoosting performed better here than in the regression models.
+The optimal model with only the numerical data was LogisticRegression, and the lack of image and text analysis has decreased the accuracy across all Regression and Classification models as these are integral parts of the dataset that cannot be used as inputs in individual models in its current format.

 ## Neural Networks
 ### How they work
 - These are computing systems which are comprised of many layers of interconnected neurons.